vpelss/imok/README.md

 -For those living alone and do not have regular personal contact.
 -For those who have animals or pets that may suffer or die if they pass away or became incapacitated.
 -For those who live in a remote location.
--For those taking a long trip alone.
+-For those taking a trip alone.
 -For those planning on getting kidnapped

 How to use: